helicalAI/helical/README.md

 # What is Helical ?

-Helical provides a framework for and gathers state-of-the-art pre-trained bio foundation models on genomics and transcriptomics modalities.
+Helical provides a framework for state-of-the-art pre-trained bio foundation models on genomics and transcriptomics modalities.

 Helical simplifies the entire application lifecycle when building with bio foundation models.
 You will be able to:
 - Leverage the latest bio foundation models through our easy-to-use python package
 - Run example notebooks on key downstream tasks from examples

-We will update this repo on a bi-weekly basis with new models, benchmarks, modalities and functions - so stay tuned.
+We will update this repo on a regular basis with new models, benchmarks, modalities and functions - so stay tuned.
 Let’s build the most exciting AI-for-Bio community together!

 ## Installation